MWKSolution/python-cheat_sheet/Standard_Library/string.md

 - string.Template

 f-strings are faster !!!,
-can be multiline, nested
+Can be multiline and nested.
-can't be empty, can't contain '\'
+Can't be empty, can't contain &bsol;.

 general format:
 ```python